jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/research_agenda.md

   to initialise deep weights before task-specific fine-tuning.
 * Experiment with hybrid backbones that combine multi-head attention, dilated temporal convolutions, and state-space mixers to stretch context windows into the multi-thousand timestep range.
+* Deploy the omni-scale backbone variant that layers cross-resolution attention and gated state-space mixers for experiments targeting extreme horizon lengths and dense feature sets.
 * Add curriculum schedules for window lengths and forecast horizons to encourage the model to learn both micro and macro structures without destabilising optimisation.